thaixuandang/ronin-documentation/blog/zkevms-explored.md

 Simply put, the statement of zkEVM is something like: I have executed the EVM correctly with the given inputs.
 In reality, this statement must be formalized so that it can be "interpreted" by the zero-knowledge part of zkEVM (similar to how programmers must write code for computer to "understand" a task).
 We refer to said formal representation as ZK circuits.

-The prover can only generate zero-knowledge proofs for statements of certain format.
-In literature, this format is usually called circuit (or arithmetic circuit) due to its similarity to regular electric circuit.
-To avoid confusion between these two types of circuit, we refer to the former one as ZK circuit.
+The prover can only generate zero-knowledge proofs for statements of a certain format.
+In literature, this format is usually called circuits (or arithmetic circuits) due to its similarity to the regular electric circuits.
+To avoid confusion between these two types of circuits, we refer to the former one as ZK circuit.
 Depending on which proof system & implementation are used, the definition of ZK circuits may differ.
 A few examples are R1CS (used by snarkjs for PlonK, fflonk & Groth16), AIR (used by Winterfell for STARK), etc. Usually, programmers of ZK circuits express the logic in a higher-level language then compile it down to its circuit form.
 The process of converting a high-level program into ZK circuits is called arithmetization.

 According to Vitalik Buterin, there are four types of zkEVMs based on their performance and compatibility with EVM.